MarouaneAEF/VAE-paper-with-animation/README.md

 - Random samples generated from the latent space
 - 2D visualization of the latent space using t-SNE or PCA
 - Interpolation between samples in the latent space
+- **Progressive reconstruction visualization**: The included animation shows how reconstructions improve throughout training, which is essential for understanding the learning dynamics of VAEs.

 ## Installation